sejori/nestjs-graphql-sample/README.md

 ```

 This is debatable because it does add dependency bloat to the project.
 However, this could be circumvented by adding Apollo deps to `devDependencies` in `package.json`.

-## Bonus tasks and beyond

-As you can see I took some creative liberties and added a Gravatar service to the application.
-I wanted to demonstrate the usefulness of graphQL for custom content queries, such as loading user data along with a gravatar in a single query, something I expect will be commonplace in the PYNEA application.

-As for the bonus tasks of auth, sorting and dockerizing: you will see they have been implemented.

-To take the project one step further I also added GitHub action scripts to run all Unit and E2E tests in CI, then deploy to fly.io for CD.
-The tests are quite comprehensive, you can run `$ yarn test:cov` for deeper insights, with more time I would flesh them out more.

-## Future features 😌

-- Integration with auth platform / email service
-- Monitoring & profiling with services such as Sentry and AWS X-ray
-- Optimisation of docker image size
-- Flesh out tests
-- Expand OpenAPI docs to cover GraphQL queries & mutations
-- Implement user-user relations, friends etc